 Once you have received an SCC Conservation Grant, all the necessary start up and implementation forms and documents can be found here: Conservation Grant Program Documents

-SCC 2024 Conservation Moose Plate Grant Funds Available
+State Conservation Committee Announces 2024 Conservation Moose Plate Grant Awards

-The NH State Conservation Committee announces the opening of the fiscal year 2024 Conservation Moose Plate Grants.
+The NH State Conservation Committee awards $670,656 to 24 Conservation Moose Plate Grants

 Since 2002, the State Conservation Committee has funded over three hundred grants to support conservation projects throughout New Hampshire that protect, restore, and enhance the state’s valuable natural resources.